How Is Cystic Fibrosis Treated?

 The 6-foot rule

-People with cystic fibrosis are especially vulnerable to lung infections carried by other people with CF. That is why it’s important for people with CF to keep a distance of six feet from others with CF.
+People with cystic fibrosis are especially vulnerable to lung infections carried by other people with CF. That is why it’s important for people with CF to keep a distance of 6 feet from others with CF from a different household.

 Having or caring for someone with cystic fibrosis can be stressful, and depression and anxiety are common among both patients and caregivers.
 That’s why it’s important to find ways to manage stress.
 Yoga, meditation, exercise, hanging out with friends, and hobbies are all popular and effective ways to manage stress, anxiety, and depression.